nasearle/FSND-P2_Tournament-Results/README.md

 Clone the FSND-P2_Tournament-Results repository to your local machine.
 Open a GitBash in the repository and enter the command $ vagrant up.
-When vagrant has finished starting up, enter the command $ vagrant ssh.
-Enter $ cd /vagrant and then $ cd tournament.
+When vagrant has finished starting up, enter the command $ vagrant ssh, and the $ cd /vagrant.

 To create the database to store the players and results of our tournament, we need to use the psql command line interface.
 Enter